West Bengal State Council of Technical and Vocational Education and Skill Development

-The West Bengal State Council of Technical & Vocational Education and Skill Development(পশ্চিমবঙ্গ রাজ্য কারিগরি ও বৃত্তিমূলক শিক্ষা এবং দক্ষতা উন্নয়ন পর্ষদ) (Erstwhile West Bengal State Council of Vocational Education and Training)(পশ্চিমবঙ্গ রাজ্য বৃত্তিমূলক শিক্ষা ও প্রশিক্ষণ সংসদ) is a statutory body under the Department of Technical Education, Training and Skill Development of Government of West Bengal for administration and examining vocational courses in West Bengal.
+The West Bengal State Council of Technical & Vocational Education and Skill Development (Erstwhile West Bengal State Council of Vocational Education and Training) is a statutory body under the Department of Technical Education, Training and Skill Development of Government of West Bengal for administration and examining vocational courses in West Bengal.
 The courses are offered from various affiliated institutions, including Higher Secondary, Secondary Schools and Polytechnic Colleges across the state.
 Its headquarters are in Karigori Bhavan in Kolkata.

 History

 Before 2005 West Bengal Council of Higher Secondary Education was in the administration of vocational education in West Bengal.
 Vocational Stream emerged as an Autonomous body in 2005 and running successfully since then in West Bengal.
 On 5 December 2013 the Govt. of West Bengal brought a bill in Assembly.
 This bill passed on 15 July 2015 in the Assembly and a new Council was formed in the name of “West Bengal State Council of Technical and Vocational Education and Skill Development” by merging ‘West Bengal State Council of Technical Education’ and ‘West Bengal State Council of Vocational Education and Training.’Presently this stream is equivalent to General Stream of H.S.
 Education.